vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 #### Endpoints

-`Endpoint` represents a transport endpoint.
+`Endpoint` represents a transport endpoint (e.g. an IP address and port).
 A connection always has two endpoints: one at the local node and one at the remote peer.
 An outbound connection to a remote endpoint is made via a `Dial()` call, and inbound connections to listening endpoints are returned via `Accept()`.

 The `Endpoint` struct is: